kouhei-fuji/vjs_rails/README.md

 /*
  *= require vjs
  *
- * If you want to customize, see: http://designer.videojs.com/
+ * If you want to customize it, see: http://designer.videojs.com/
- * copy and add your customized css
+ * you can copy and add your customized css instead of `vjs` *
- *
  *= require my_custom_css
  */